standardsets/standardsets/packages/us-states/README.md

 # @standardsets/us-states

-Utilities for querying U.S. States data, and their equivalent variations/abbreviations.
+Utilities for querying U.S. States names, and their equivalent variations/abbreviations.

 ## Install